Quick, easy and personalised indemnity insurance so you can work with the peace of mind that you’re covered.Start your quote

 IT contractors – A software application or website that you delivered for a client is not fit for purpose.
 The client makes a claim against you for the cost of rectifying the mistake.

-Engineers – CAD work you provide for a client contains incorrect measurements which cause delays to your clients project.
-The clients makes a claim against you for the cost of correcting the errors.
+Engineers – CAD work you provide for a client contains incorrect measurements which cause delays to your client’s project.
+The client makes a claim against you for the cost of correcting the errors.

-Management consultants – A business plan you delivered to a client doesn’t deliver the expected results that the client had hoped for.
-The client claims against you for any financial loss incurred as a result.
+Management consultants – A business plan you delivered to a client does not deliver the expected results that the client had hoped for.
+The client claims against you for any monetary loss incurred as a result.